George Thomson (footballer, born 1854): Football career

-When only aged 15, Thomson (together with his brother) helped form the Plasmodic club in 1869 which in 1872 amalgamated with two other Ruabon clubs, "Ruabon Rovers" and "Ruabon Volunteers", and under the guidance of Llewelyn Kenrick became Ruabon Druids.
+When only aged 15, Thomson (together with his brother) helped form the Plasmadoc club in 1869 which in 1872 amalgamated with two other Ruabon clubs, "Ruabon Rovers" and "Ruabon Volunteers", and under the guidance of Llewelyn Kenrick became Ruabon Druids.
 All three played a prominent role in the foundation of the Football Association of Wales in early 1876, with George being a member of the original committee of the Association.

 In February 1876, Kenrick organized trial matches to select Welsh players to represent their country in a match against Scotland.
 The international match was played at Hamilton Crescent, Partick, the home of the West of Scotland Cricket Club on 25 March 1876, with Thomson playing as a central forward in a 2–2–6 formation.
 The Welsh were well defeated, conceding four goals without reply.

 The return match came on 5 March 1877 at the Racecourse Ground, Wrexham, with Thomson playing on the left-wing.
 The Scots were again victorious, winning 2–0.

 In 1877–78, Thomson, described as "a hard-working forward whose forte was running with the ball but (who) was none too accurate in his shooting", helped Druids reach the first Welsh Cup final on 30 March 1878, losing 1–0 to local rivals Wrexham.

 He also played in inter-county matches for Denbighshire.